mxnctblt/holbertonschool-AirBnB_clone/README.md

 This project has for goal to create a simple copy of the [AirBnB website](https://www.airbnb.com/).
 It will not have all the features, only some of them to cover all fundamental concepts of the higher level programming track.

 This project will take four months and six steps.
-We are currently working on: __the Console__
+We are currently working on: __Web Static__

 ## 1st step - The Console